ThomasK33/rcpsp.rs/README.md

 ## Running the scheduler binary

-Running a debug build
+To run the scheduler in debug mode, one should execute:

 ```bash
 cargo run -- schedule ./examples/j30.sm/j3045_10.sm --swr 15 --tls 100 --misb 1500 --noi 3000 -p -v
 ```

-Running a release build
+To run a release build of the scheduler, one should:

 ```bash
 cargo run --release -- schedule ./examples/j30.sm/j3045_10.sm --swr 15 --tls 100 --misb 1500 --noi 3000 -p -v
 ```

-Running the result evaluation utility
+One can evaluate the scheduler quality by running:

 ```bash
 cargo run --release -- benchmark ./examples/j30.sm ./j30_results.txt